luisscruza/react-native-multi-resource-timeline/README.md

+> [!NOTE]
+> This package is currently in progress and the API might change.
+Please don't use this.

 # React Native Multi-Resource Timeline

-A powerful, customizable multi-resource timeline component for React Native with advanced gesture support, zoom capabilities, and working hours visualization.
+A customizableulti-resource timeline component for React Native based on React Native Calendars by Wix.

 ## Features